Castleford Tigers: 1973–1995: Consistency

 Darryl van der Velde took Castleford to the Challenge Cup final at Wembley in 1992 where they were defeated by Wigan.
-A year later, Darryl van der Velde left to become chief executive of the South Queensland Crushers, he was succeeded by his assistant John Joyner.
+A year later, Darryl van der Velde left to become chief executive of the South Queensland Crushers, and was succeeded by his assistant John Joyner.

-Through the Darryl van der Velde and early Joyner years Castleford were lauded for their style and were labelled 'Classy Cas'.
+Through the Darryl van der Velde and early Joyner years, Castleford were lauded for their style and were labelled 'Classy Cas'.
 This enjoyable playing style was to come to fruition most spectacularly in 1994, when Castleford were dominating the league.
 As well as defeating a legendary Wigan team to take the Regal Trophy 33–2, they were also semi-finalists in the Challenge Cup and were also narrowly defeated in the Premiership final.
-That season John Joyner, was named Coach-of-the-Year by the RFL.
-St John Ellis scored a then club record 40 league tries over the 1993–94 season.
+That season, John Joyner was named Coach of the Year by the RFL.
+St John Ellis scored a then-club-record 40 tries over the 1993–94 season.

 1996–2004: Super League era

 When a Super League was suggested, Castleford resisted a merger with Wakefield Trinity and Featherstone Rovers, and became a founder member of the Super League in 1996.
-The team performed weakly at the start of the season causing the resignation of coach John Joyner, the team avoided relegation by a whisker in 1997 following the appointment of Stuart Raper.
+The team performed weakly at the start of the season causing the resignation of coach John Joyner.
+The team avoided relegation by a whisker in 1997 following the appointment of Stuart Raper.

 The next season, they managed to frustrate the bleak predictions of pundits to move up the league, finishing sixth at the end of the season, after putting in some good performances and pleasing their fans with a sprinkling of victories.

 In 1999, they continued on this upward trajectory, finishing fifth, as well as making the semi-finals of both the Challenge Cup and the Grand Final play-offs.
 This became one of the most famous seasons in the clubs recent past, with fans still remembering it with reverence.
-The team included many home grown players such as current assistant Danny Orr, and included that years Man of Steel winner Adrian Vowles.
+The team included many home grown players, such as Danny Orr, and boasted that years Man of Steel winner Adrian Vowles.
 In 2000, the rise seemed to stall, as they repeated their fifth-place ranking and made the play-offs for a consecutive season.
-Raper left Castleford midway through the 2001 campaign to take charge of Wigan, his assistant Graham Steadman took over the reins as head coach.
+Raper left Castleford midway through the 2001 campaign to take charge of Wigan and his assistant Graham Steadman took over the reins as head coach.

 Castleford made the semi-final of the Challenge Cup in 2002, however the team was to fall down the table over the years to come.
-Gary Mercer guided Castleford to five wins in their last 10 games after replacing Graham Steadman in 2004 but it was too little to save them from the drop as Castleford were relegated for the first time in the club's history.
-From the introduction of two divisions for the 1973–74 Northern Rugby Football League season Castleford had spent 32 years in the top flight of British rugby league.
+Gary Mercer guided Castleford to five wins in their last 10 games after replacing Steadman in 2004 but it was too little to save them from the drop as Castleford were relegated for the first time in the club's history.
+Since the introduction of two divisions for the 1973–74 Northern Rugby Football League season, Castleford had spent 32 years in the top flight of British rugby league.
 Gary Mercer left the club following their relegation from Super League.